keithalewis/math/ums.md

 [^1]: This definition is not satisfactory to traders and risk managers.
 They will compare the profit $\gamma\cdot x$ to $|\gamma|\cdot|x|$, the total amount of money involved in establishing the trade.
-They would probably not be willing to tie up a million dollars to make a one dollar profit.
+It does not make economic sense to tie up a million dollars to make a one dollar profit.

 [^3]: Perfect hedges never exist.